 Beaulieu Gardens off the Esplanade

 Ian Allan Miniature Railways opened this little railway in 1968 situated in a corner of Beaulieu Gardens, just off the Esplanade opposite the pier.
 It was a 7 1/4” circular track just 100 yards long.
 We believe the hut was used as the kiosk for the railway & that this corner was the location of the railway.
 The two locomotives were built by Shepperton Metal Products in 1968, known as “Thunderbolts” and numbered 1 and 2.
 The line closed in 1981.
-One of the Thunderbolt locomotives is currently at the Hastings Miniature Railway.
+Thunderbolt Number One is still in existence and owned by a gentleman who plans to build a 7 1/4" railway in his garden.

-There has been a succession of railways in Hotham Park since 1969, the first being operated by Ian Allan Group setting the standard for the gauge at 101/4” for the next 37 years with a number of different concessionaires and stock.
+There has been a succession of railways in Hotham Park since 1969, the first being operated by Ian Allan Group setting the standard for the gauge at 101/4” .
+Amongst the various locomotives, most of the Meteor locomotives built by Shepperton Metal Products (part of the Ian Allan Group) spent some of their time at Hotham Park which was used as a testing ground for the class.
+For the next 37 years with a number of different concessionaires and stock.
 One of these was Jack Hudell, a well known Miniature railway engineer who had the concession from 1996 to 2003 (??).
 In 2005 the then concessionaires on the termination of the lease, lifted the railway leaving the park with no railway for the next 18 months.

 In early 2007 the current railway was laid out to a track gauge of 12 1/4” with new rails and components on virtually the same layout as the previous 101/4” railway.
 It started running in May 2007 and remained as such until August 2009 when the new loop into the restored part of the park was added.